CBIIT/rcellminerUtilsCDB/README.md

 The data objects cellLineMatchTab and drugSynonymTab all exist as R data.frames.
 R scripts that update these objects should be placed in the inst folder and operate on a given data object.

 -   cellLineMatchTab: Each column represents a different cell line dataset.
+The first column is dedicated for NCI60 dataset with the NCI 60 cell lines names.
+Any new dataset should be added in the table with its cell lines names mapping the pre-existing datasets (columns).
 Additionally, there are two columns that contain the Cellosaurus information:
     -   cellosaurus_accession (an identifier in the form CVCL_IW49)
     -   cellosaurus_identifier (the human readable name for the given cellosaurus_accession value)
-- drugSynonymTab: Each column represents a different cell line dataset.
-Additionally, there is the NAME_SET column that contains synonyms as a list of vectors.
+- drugSynonymTab: The first column is the NAME_SET column that contains synonyms as a list of vectors.
 Currently, synonyms have been populated using content from PubChem, but others may be added.
+Each additional column represents a different cell line dataset starting by NCI60 drug list.
+The current table includes the list of most common drug across the existing datasets.

 ## Gene Information Mapping